-Interestingly enough, with the COVID-19 pandemic taking place, there have been some new ad restrictions surround PPE.
+Interestingly enough, with the COVID-19 pandemic taking place, there have been some new ad restrictions surrounding PPE.
 Some of these restrictions include only running brand ads instead of specific product ads if products are things like face masks.
 One of the biggest reasons for this is that it can be difficult for ad platforms to verify your ad’s information.

-Debt is one of the most marketed things on the planet and is often the most marked thing in America.
+Debt is one of the most marketed things on the planet and is often the most marketed thing in America.
 Between loans, mortgages, and credit cards, there are many products surrounding debt.
 All of the ad platforms tend to be very sensitive when it comes to debt and marketing debt.

 One reason ad platforms discourage ads surrounding debt is because of predatory lending and data surrounding your financial status.
 Your data should be protected, and Facebook, for example, has made it much harder to target users based on their income and financial status.